Chapter 11. Security

 On Windows server-capable operating systems, operating system accounts can be used.

-Trusted Authentication must be enabled by setting the Authentication parameter to Trusted or Mixed in the configuration file, firebird.conf
+Trusted Authentication must be enabled by setting the Authentication parameter to Trusted or Mixed in the configuration file, firebird.conf.

 Even with trusted authentication enabled, Windows operating system Administrators are not automatically granted SYSDBA privileges when they connect to a database.

-must be altered by SYSDBA or the database owner, to enable it.
+To make that happen, the internally-created role RDB$ADMIN must be altered by SYSDBA or the database owner, to enable it.

-For details, refer to the later section entitled Section 11.1.2.3, “AUTO ADMIN MAPPING
+For details, refer to the later section entitled Section 11.1.2.3, “AUTO ADMIN MAPPING”.

 The embedded version of Firebird server on Windows does not use server-level authentication.
 However, because objects within a database are subject to SQL privileges, a valid user name and, if applicable, a role, may be required in the connection parameters.